google/security-research/kernelctf/rules.md

   * Currently, there are two instances (COS 105 and COS 109) available.
 The reward is the same regardless of which instance was exploited (the reward is not doubled if both were exploited).

-  * We may change the number of instances or their kernel versions, but will announce this at least 1 month in advance (via [#kernelctf-announcements](https://discord.gg/yXue2RwDEA)).
+  * Note: We may change the number of instances or their kernel versions from time to time.
+Follow recommendations from "Program change notifications and communication" section to stay up to date on changes.

   * Note: Other bonuses (e.g. 0-day and reduced attack surface bonuses) do not apply here.